reduct/assembler/README.md

 The Callback which get's executed on each mount of a component.
 Usefull if you want to execute custom code on each initialization of a component.
 This function get's called with the created instance as the first argument.

-### options.contextElement
-Type: `HTMLElement`

-The optional content on which the parser is based on, if no context is defined, the parser will use `window.document.body` as the context.

 ### options.fallback
 Type: `Object`